alyssazhan/Learning-Studio/ProjectTwo/intro.md

 - Declaring a Winner.
 I added helper function to show when the game is won and there are no more turns to make.

 Here's the code: [https://codepen.io/ali_zhan/pen/BappdLK](https://codepen.io/ali_zhan/pen/BappdLK)

+### Apr 7

+Adding Time Travel

+- Storing a History of Moves.
+I stored the past squares arrays in another array called history.
+The history array represents all board states, from the first to the last move,
+- Lifting State Up, Again.
+I had the Board component receive squares and onClick props from the Game component.
+- Picking a Key.
+Key is a special and reserved property in React.
+- Implementing Time Travel.
+If player clicks on any step in the game’s history, the tic-tac-toe board should immediately update to show what the board looked like after that step occurred.